MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

 For more information, see [Create a Microsoft Entra application and service principal that can access resources](/entra/identity-platform/howto-create-service-principal-portal).

-To monitor Azure SQL Database instances by using the Azure REST API:
+To monitor Azure SQL Database instances by using the Azure REST API, follow these steps:

 1. In the Operations Manager console, go to **Authoring** > **Management Pack Templates**.
 Right-click **Azure SQL Database Monitoring** and select **Add Monitoring Wizard**.